computationalgeography/lue/document/luepy/case_study/raster.rst

 time domain
 -----------
-A rasters location and cell values don't change through time, so the time domain is marked as omnipresent.
+A raster's location and cell values don't change through time, so the time domain is marked as omnipresent.